developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

   - 48
   - 54

-- If the value ***11n*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Datarate Standard**, the following data rates are selectable:
+- If the value ***11n*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Data rate Standard**, the following data rates are selectable:

   - MCS0
   - MCS1